Thewessen/hello-world/Tables/README.md

 # Making pretty column printed tables in Python

 For some of my projects I needed support for nested tables.
-I'm still learning Python, so I desided to wrote a module myself.
+I'm still learning Python, so I decided to wrote a module myself.

 There are better tested modules on the web:
 - [PrettyTable](https://pypi.org/project/PrettyTable/ "PrettyTable at pypi.org")